Menstrual Cramps Are Common, But Not Normal

 frequency, urgency, incontinence of urine or nocturia (night time voiding)

-When our 12 year old daughter had a laparoscopic appendectomy, the surgeon reassured us she would be back to “normal” the following week and could resume all activity.
+When our 12 year old daughter had a laparoscopic appendectomy, the surgeon assured us she would be back to “normal” the following week and could resume all activity.
 I knew better from my experience; I didn’t like that she had a surgical history that increased her risk of developing adhesions.
 I was shocked by the fascial restrictions limiting her right hip range of motion so extensively.
 She presented exactly like my pelvic pain patients, but I did not expect it in with someone so young!
 She had right hip flexor tightness producing clunking of her hip and severe restrictions in her organ mobility.
 I knew if I didn’t mobilize the adhesions, she would not only be unable to exercise comfortably, but when she started menstruating, would most likely have severe menstrual cramps.

 Falling is a risk factor for adhesions, as also identified in a competitive ice skater I am treating.
 She came in initially with severe right hip pain after falling off a horse to the point she stopped skating and was about to give up on her dream.
 She had traditional physical therapy, but when the issues went unresolved for over six months, she decided to seek the help of a pelvic floor therapist (me)!
 When I probed further into her past, she reported having debilitating menstrual cramps even before falling off the horse.
 Unexpectedly, her fascia was more restricted than some of my postsurgical patients who have had a C-section! (surgery is an obvious risk factor for adhesions).
 I have determined her adhesions and right hip dysfunction to be related to the frequent falls on the ice since she was a child.
 I am happy to report she went back to full competition and her menstrual cramps subsided significantly.
 She continues to see me for maintenance, since she continues to fall during intense daily practices, putting her at risk for hip tightness and adhesions.

 You might be asking yourself, what is wrong with scar tissue and why can’t I just have it surgically removed?
 The problem with surgery is that adhesions or collagen cross-links develop in the normal process of healing from surgery.
 Fascia has nociceptors or pain fibers so pain can be experienced when the fascia is under stretch or tension.
 The only way to truly mobilize fascia is to physically load the tissue in all three fascial planes, either through visceral mobilization or specific deep stretching.
 It is important to note that scar tissue will not go away on its own!
-If it is not restored to normal mobility, the core muscles will never be able to function as they were designed to.
+If it is not restored to normal mobility, the core muscles will not be able to function as they were designed to.
 The fascia around the organs is continuous with the fascia that envelopes the muscles in the lumpopelvic region, including the thighs.
 A muscle contraction can actually reproduce the symptoms or tug on the fascia more, perpetuating the problem, hence the “catch 22” that so many individuals are in.

 Visceral mobilization is laborious and time consuming, requiring one-on-one attention and can only be performed by a highly skilled provider who has experience.
 It can be performed on the abdomen, thighs and even internally (vaginally or rectally) to address restrictions around the tailbone, urethra or pelvic floor.
 Currently, physical therapists are one of the only providers that can perform internal treatment, although this varies from state to state.
 Do your research and ask questions before scheduling an appointment to ensure you will be in good hands (pun intended).